Why did you become an Achievement Coach?

-However, I had little experience in the classroom, I had previously been a reading mentor in
+I had little experience in the classroom.
+I had previously been a reading mentor in

 What have you learned from your role?

-For the next academic year, I will be doing a School’s Direct programme ran by NTU which allows me to spend the majority of the next year observing and teaching lessons within a school environment developing my skillset even further.
+For the next academic year, I will be doing a School’s Direct programme ran by NTU.
+It will allow me to spend the majority of the next year observing and teaching lessons within a school environment that will help me develop my skillset even further.
 Without having done the students in classrooms programme in my final year, I believe that I would not have had the skill set nor the experience to be able to work within a secondary school.
 It helped build my confidence and communication around young people and it also helped me realise my potential as a teacher and as a role model.
 It will be a challenge and not everything will always be perfect no matter how much you organise and plan.
 It can be frustrating at times but the reward and satisfaction you get from knowing that you helped someone is so worth it.
-So if you are thinking of teaching I would one hundred
+So if you are thinking of teaching, I would one hundred

 Click here if you’d like to read about our other schemes and student experiences.

 You can also visit our Nottingham Trent University page to find gain an insight into our recruitment process for Achievement coach.